 Field-hunting tip

-Look in alkaline pegmatites country — that is the host setting where eliseevite typically forms.
+Look in alkaline pegmatites country, the host setting where eliseevite typically forms.
 If you start seeing aegirine, microcline, eudialyte in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.